This is how it all starts.

 That was the year 1993, and never had the internet been the subject of such attention in national media.
 Following the utopian template that LSD advocates drew two decades earlier, a new myth was to spread among the masses.
 That of an unprecedented form of social order, allowing disembodied, balanced, fluid, and emancipated interactions.

 Now, you are to belong somewhere, they said.

-Sociologist Serge Proulx and media researcher Guillaume Latzko-Tot argue that because there are so many definitions and conceptions of virtuality in physical sciences –physics, mechanics, optics–, then the understanding of the notion in relation to the real in social sciences and philosophy come to be de facto broken down into different, often contradictory, approaches too.
+Sociologist Serge Proulx and media researcher Guillaume Latzko-Tot argue that because there are so many definitions and conceptions of virtuality in physical sciences –physics, mechanics, optics–, then the understanding of the notion in relation to the real in social sciences and philosophy comes to be de facto broken down into different, possibly contradictory, approaches too.
 Proulx and Latzko-Tot will retain three of them.